What is term to 100 life insurance?

 Term to 100 life insurance (sometimes called T100 plans) is a type of permanent insurance policy.
 A term to 100 policy is similar to whole life insurance because it lasts for the entirety of your life.
 However, like term life insurance policies (that only last for 10, 20, or 30 years or more), no cash value is accumulated as you pay your premiums.

 So why the 100?
 This policy is a unique insurance product in that it’s specific to your 100th birthday.
 It provides coverage for the entirety of your life, with the same premium costs from now until the time you turn 100 years old.
 After your 100th birthday, your coverage continues, but you no longer have to pay premiums.
-(Instead, you can spend the money on a big 100th birthday party!)
+(Instead, you can spend the money on a big 100th birthday party).
+The coverage falls somewhere between term life versus whole life insurance.

 Term to 100 policies don’t have a cash-out option and there are no dividend payments, so it only pays upon your death.
 This makes it a little less expensive than whole or universal life insurance, which may provide payout options for early cancellation and yearly company dividends.
 Unlike term life insurance, which renews once your term ends at a new rate, the premium for term to 100 life insurance stays the same for the rest of your life – it provides clear-cut coverage with steady premium rates.